hayden0319/haydendesk/IMPLEMENTATION_COMPLETE.md

 You now have:
 - ✅ Fully functional API-based authentication
 - ✅ Working permission enforcement (not decorative!)
-- ✅ Server failover with 5 backup slots
+- ✅ Server failover with 5 standby server slots
 - ✅ Performance-optimized with connection pooling
 - ✅ Audit logging for security
 - ✅ Simplified UI for elderly users